Access to Energy

 The burning of solid fuels fills the houses and huts in poorer countries with smoke that kills the world’s poor by causing pneumonia, stroke, heart disease, chronic obstructive pulmonary disease, and lung cancer.
 The solid fuels responsible for this include wood, crop residues, dung, charcoal, and coal.
 The solution to this problem is straightforward: shift from solid fuels to modern energy sources.

-And the following chart shows that the world is making progress in this direction.
+And the following chart shows that the world is progressing in this direction.
 In 1980, nearly two-thirds of the global population relied on solid fuels.
 Three decades later, this proportion has decreased, with less than half of the world's population using solid fuels.
-The chart also shows that it is a problem associated with poverty: In richer Europe and North America the share is much lower than in the rest of the world, and in the high-income countries of the world the use of solid fuels is entirely a thing of the past.
+The chart also shows that it is a problem associated with poverty.
+In wealthier Europe and North America, the share is much lower than in the rest of the world, and in high-income countries, the use of solid fuels is entirely a thing of the past.

-The use of solid fuels is going down in all of the world’s regions.
-But the success of rapidly developing South East Asia is particularly impressive: Here there has been a remarkable decline in the use of solid fuels, shifting from nearly all of the population to just over half.
+The use of solid fuels is declining in all of the world’s regions.
+However, the success of rapidly developing Southeast Asia is particularly impressive.
+Here, there has been a remarkable decline in the use of solid fuels, shifting from nearly all of the population to just over half.

 How does per capita electricity generation vary across the world?

-Whilst access to electricity is an important metric to monitor it is insufficient in itself as a true measure of energy equity.
-Besides the fact that electricity is only one dimension of energy consumption, access metrics don’t tell us about the amount of electricity that’s generated or used.
+While access to electricity is an important metric to monitor, it is insufficient to measure energy equity.
+Besides the fact that electricity is only one dimension of energy consumption, access metrics don’t tell us about the amount of electricity generated or used.

 It doesn’t tell us much about electricity or energy affordability at the individual or household level.
-Indeed, many households may only consume the minimum threshold of electricity usage necessary to be considered 'electrified' as a result of personal finance constraints.4
+Indeed, many households may only consume the minimum threshold of electricity usage necessary to be considered 'electrified' due to personal finance constraints.4

-What becomes clear is the large inequalities that exist between countries.
-In many low-income countries, per capita electricity generation is more than 100-fold lower than in the richest countries.
+What becomes clear is the significant inequalities that exist between countries.
+In many low-income countries, per capita electricity generation is more than 100-fold lower than in the wealthiest countries.

 How does per capita energy consumption vary across the world?

-In the map we see differences in per capita energy use; this is inclusive of all dimensions of energy (electricity plus transport and heating).
+The map shows differences in per capita energy use, which includes all energy dimensions (electricity plus transport and heating).
 There are several important points to note.

 Firstly, significant disparities in energy consumption exist between countries.
 For example, the average energy use in the United States surpasses that of the average Indian by more than tenfold, is four to five times greater than that of a Brazilian, and more than double that of a Chinese citizen.
 The contrast is even more pronounced when comparing high-income countries to very low-income nations, where the latter can consume over 30 times less energy.